OnePlus Nord: Special features

 OnePlus Nord includes wallpapers with elements of the Scandinavian region, and ringtones inspired by famous Scandinavian electronic musicians.
 In India, the phone also gets special features, like app-by-app notification muting in profiles, and an app for wallpaper sharing.

-OxygenOS has an app locker, which secures the apps chosen by the user with a PIN or with fingerprint to avoid unwanted use, on-screen gestures to replace the standard three-button navigation button layout, off-screen gestures to launch essential apps quickly and to control music playback, Shelf which displays the weather, notes, and selected apps & contacts, Gaming mode to silence notifications except inbound calls & alarms and turn off automatic brightness adjusting, Fnatic mode to put all resources into a game, stop all non-essential process in the background, and block all notifications except alarms, Smart Boost feature to speed up loading times of a game, Zen mode to block all actions for 20 minutes except camera Andrew emergency calls, fingerprint gesture to open apps without unlocking the phone, Hidden Space to hide apparently they are interested in the institute of technology and Nutrition from the application drawer without uninstalling them, and parallel apps to create a second app with different profiles than the first one.
+OxygenOS has an app locker, which secures the apps chosen by the user with a PIN or with fingerprint to avoid unwanted use, on-screen gestures to replace the standard three-button navigation button layout, off-screen gestures to launch essential apps quickly and to control music playback, Shelf which displays the weather, notes, and selected apps & contacts, Gaming mode to silence notifications except inbound calls & alarms and turn off automatic brightness adjusting, Fnatic mode to put all resources into a game, stop all non-essential process in the background, and block all notifications except alarms, Smart Boost feature to speed up loading times of a game, Zen mode to lockdown the phone for 20 minutes, fingerprint gesture to open apps without unlocking the phone, Hidden Space to hide apps from the application drawer without uninstalling them, and parallel apps to create a second app with different profiles than the first one.